 Blasphemy laws are also used specifically against the minority Ahmadi community.
 Pakistan’s Penal Code 298 contains anti-Ahmadiyya blasphemy legislation.
 Whilst Ahmadis have the Quran as their holy book, they can be punished with up to three years in prison by just referring to their faith as Islam.
 At the end of 2013, a 72-year-old doctor and member of the Ahmadiyya community, Masood Ahmad, was imprisoned for ‘posing as a Muslim’ and heresy after being secretly filmed reading from the Koran at his surgery.
 In May 2014, A Pakistani mob killed an Ahmadi woman member two of her granddaughters after an Ahmadi was accused of posting blasphemous material on Facebook.

 According to the National Commission for Justice and Peace, the authorities prosecuted a total of 1,170 blasphemy cases between 1987 and 2012, with scores of new cases being brought every year.
-In 2013, dozens of people were charged with blasphemy.
-At least 16 people remained on death row for blasphemy, while another 20 were serving life sentences at at the end of 2013.

 “Blasphemy” law: some individual victims